Sutanpha: Bar Rajas

 The king then married her sister Draupadi, and made her the Bar Raja, after which she assumed the name of Ambika.
 Ambika had constructed the famous Sivasagar Siva doul, at her patronage, the famous manuscript on elephantry Hastividyarnava was composed.
 She died in 1738.
-Then Siva Singha then married Endari or Akari-Gabharu, whom he made the Bar Raja, with the name of Sarbeswari.
-The two successors of Phuleshwari, Ambika and Sarbeswri wielded the same authority and power as her, but were however not as energetic as their predecessor in patronizing Saktism.
+Then Siva Singha married Endari, or Akari-Gabharu, whom he made the Bar Raja under the name Sarbeswari.
+The two successors of Phuleshwari, Ambika and Sarbeswari wielded the same authority and power as her, but were however not as energetic as their predecessor in patronizing Saktism.